Destroy Your Debt

 It’s Not Credit Cards

-In 2017, 772,594 non-business bankruptcies were filed, and the leading reason is not what you might suspect.
-Medical bills, not credit cards are the leading cause of bankruptcy filings and 78% of those filing, had health insurance.
+According to the Administrative Office of the U.S. Courts In 2023, 434,064 non-business bankruptcies were filed, and the leading reason is not what you might suspect.
+Loss of income and medical bills, not credit cards are the leading causes of bankruptcy filings.

-“According to the Kaiser Family Foundation (KFF), more than a quarter of U.S. adults struggle to pay their medical bills.
+“According to the Kaiser Family Foundation (KFF), 100 million people in America struggle to pay their medical bills.
 This includes folks who have insurance, whether independently or through an employer.
-In fact, medical debt is the No. 1 source of personal bankruptcy filings in the U.S., and in 2014, an estimated 40% of Americans racked up debt resulting from a medical issue.”
+In fact, medical debt is the No. 2 source of personal bankruptcy filings in the U.S. (after loss of income), and in 2014, an estimated 40% of Americans racked up debt resulting from a medical issue.”

 How Filing for Bankruptcy Works